phuang1024/phuang1024/no_java.md

 ## Why Java is a mediocre programming language

-* Java is slow.
-In my tests, it runs 2-3x slower than C++.
-This is a big difference, and can mean running for a whole workday rather than a few hours.
 * Java lacks useful features.
 There is no memory management, and there are no low level operations in Java.
 It is even missing unsigned integer types!
 Java copied most of C++ syntax, but designed the language to be high level.
 If the purpose and features